x-Lanceman-x/BTechCampaignTools/README.md

 * ~New Battle Support Reimbursement Calculator~
 * ~Implement _Le Lion d'Or_~
 * ~Improvements to Deployment function to track wins/losses and record track rewards.~
-* Implement Changes to Formation and Special Command Abilities
+* ~Implement Changes to Formation and Special Command Abilities~

+Road map is complete!
+Some polishing is ongoing, but full release should be soon.